papajo/schemaGenius/application_architecture.md

 # Application Architecture

-This document outlines the architecture of the application, detailing its main components, suggested technology stack, communication flow, and data representation.
+This document outlines the architecture of the application, detailing its main components, suggested technology stack, communication flow, and relevant data representation.

 ## 1. Main Components